SheCodesAustralia/workshopcontent/content/django/04_django_models/_index.md

 # Django Models

-Ready for the content of our personalised letter?
-Let's make it happen!

 What we want to create is something that will store all the details about local bakeries and their scrumptious offerings in our bakery_project app.
 But to be able to do that, we need to talk a little bit about a concept in programming called `objects`.

 ## Objects

-There is a concept in programming called `object-oriented programming`.
-The idea is that instead of writing everything as a boring sequence of programming instructions, we can model things and define how they interact with each other.
+In programming, there’s a powerful concept called object-oriented programming.
+Instead of writing a long list of instructions, we can structure our code to model real-world things and how they interact — just like objects in real life.

-So what is an object?
-It is a collection of properties and actions.
-It sounds weird, but we will give you an example.
+So, what is an object?
+Think of it as a bundle of properties (descriptions) and actions (things it can do).
+Sounds a bit strange, but it makes more sense with an example.

-If we want to model a cat, we will create an object `Cat` that has some properties such as `color`, `age`, `mood` (like good, bad, or sleepy ;)), and `owner` (which could be assigned a `Person` object – or maybe, in case of a stray cat, this property could be empty).

-Then the `Cat` has some actions: `purr`, `scratch`, or `feed` (in which case, we will give the cat some `CatFood`, which could be a separate object with properties, like `taste`).
+Let’s say we want to model a cat.
+We could create an object called Cat with properties like:

+colour (black, orange, tortoiseshell, tabby) age breed (ragdoll, Maine Coon, Siamese) mood (happy, relaxed, playful, sleepy) owner (which might be a Person object — or nothing, if it's a stray)

+And our cat can do things, like: purr scratch feed

+Here’s what that might look like:
 ```
 Cat
 --------